joker-project/clef-2022/EN/publications.md

   - Dhanani Farhan Rafi, Muhammad et Tahir Muhammad Atif, «&nbsp;FAST-MT Participation for the JOKER CLEF-2022 Automatic Pun and Humour Translation Tasks&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-136.pdf) - <a href="../BibTex/fast-mt-clef-2022.bib">BibTeX</a>

-  - Digue Albin et Campen Paul, «&nbsp;Automatic translation of wordplay&nbsp;».
+  - Digue Albin et Campen Paul, «&nbsp;Automatic translation of wordplay&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-137.pdf)

   - Epimakhova Aygyul, «&nbsp;Using machine learning to classify and interpret wordplay&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-138.pdf) - <a href="../BibTex/using-machine-learning.bib">BibTeX</a>

-  - Glemarec Loïc, Bosser Anne-Gwenn, Boccou Julien et Ermakova Liana, «&nbsp;Humorous Wordplay Generation in French&nbsp;».
+  - Glemarec Loïc, Bosser Anne-Gwenn, Boccou Julien et Ermakova Liana, «&nbsp;Humorous Wordplay Generation in French&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-139.pdf)

   - Glemarec Loïc, «&nbsp;Use of SimpleT5 for the CLEF workshop JokeR: Automatic Pun and Humor Translation&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-140.pdf) - <a href="../BibTex/use-of-simplet5-for-clef-workshop.bib">BibTeX</a>

   - Gutiérrez Galeano Leopoldo Jesús, «&nbsp;LJGG @ CLEF JOKER Task 3: An improved solution joining with dataset from task 1&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-141.pdf) - <a href="../BibTex/ljgg-clef-joker-task-3.bib">BibTeX</a>

-  - Palma Preciado Victor Manuel, Sidorov Grigori et Palma Preciado Carolina, «&nbsp;Assessing Wordplay-Pun classification from JOKER dataset with pretrained BERT humorous models&nbsp;».
+  - Palma Preciado Victor Manuel, Sidorov Grigori et Palma Preciado Carolina, «&nbsp;Assessing Wordplay-Pun classification from JOKER dataset with pretrained BERT humorous models&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-142.pdf)

   - Regattin Fabio, «&nbsp;Automatic Translation and Wordplay: An Amateur’s (Playful) Thoughts&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-143.pdf) - <a href="../BibTex/automatic-translation-of-wordplay-an-amateur-playful-thoughts.bib">BibTeX</a>